dapr/quickstarts/2.hello-kubernetes/README.md

 4. Once your image has built you can see it on your machines by running `docker images`.
 5. To publish your docker image to docker hub (or another registry), first login: `docker login`.
 Then run`docker publish <YOUR IMAGE NAME>`.
 6. Update your .yaml file to reflect the new image name.
-7. Deploy your updated actions enabled app: `kubectl apply -f <YOUR APP NAME>.yaml`.
+7. Deploy your updated Dapr enabled app: `kubectl apply -f <YOUR APP NAME>.yaml`.